Post Series, September 14-20, 1964

 Another complication arose this year: one of the London papers turned up John's long-missing father, a porter now, but the boy had drawn that curtain very securely.

 "I don't think about him," John said.
 "I don't feel as if I owe him anything.
 He has never helped me.
-I got there by myself."
+I

 Exit Lennon Sr.